 Sometime later, the name ’Penn’ was given me by a fellow songwriter I fell in love with who introduced me to Todd Snider's music.
 When I saw Todd play live, I knew I wanted to be a folksinger.
 Since then, I’ve had my life threatened, slept in beach thickets, and sang my heart out on street corners hoping for leftover food from strangers.
 I’ve been through it.
-Over 250,000 miles of it.
-With all the characters for a new-age Kerouac tale narrated by Hunter S. Thompson, edited by Kurt Vonnegut, with an introduction by his Holiness The Dalai Llama.
+Over 150,000 miles of it.
+With all the characters for a new-age Kerouac tale narrated by Hunter S. Thompson, edited by Kurt Vonnegut, with an introduction by The Dalai Llama.

 After releasing my grip on an egoic version of who I thought I was and drinking myself into a pit, I found harmony through mindfulness, conscious community, and living a vegan minimalist vanlife.
 All of these seeds shifted my direction once more.
 Since I embraced meditative practices, I’ve unleashed a flowing channel of never-ending transmissions.
 Tens of thousands of pages, hundreds of songs, endless reflections (most of them unheard).
 I’m not big into flashing my talent.
 I’m a Scorpio with Scorpio Ascending and love my uninterrupted moonlit nights of reflection.
 I’ve been experimenting with tarot and astrology and consider myself a novice-in-training.
 But from what I keep learning, masters are just novices with more experience and the same level of frustration (they just hide it better).

 It’s taken me a long time to get here, but every sign points forward.
 I’ve had groovy gigs and shit gigs and everything in between.
 I've had bands come together and fall apart.
 I've lost everything only to gain it all back.
 Every bit of it has helped me grow.
 My hope is to inspire others to let the wind take them wherever they're called.
 People seem to dig it.
 I sure do.
 As the first song of my sophomore record Experiencing Turbulence says: ‘I’m here to tell these stories and then take my leave.
 Whatcha do when I’m gone don’t much matter to me.’
-See ya around the fiyah.
+See you around the fire.